SID is rare and the risk of your baby dying from it is low.

 - breastfeed your baby (if you can) and put your baby back to sleep in their cot after feeding

-- smoke during pregnancy or let anyone smoke in the same room as your baby (both before and after birth)
+- don't smoke in pregnancy or let allow anyone to smoke around your baby

 - sleep on a sofa, or armchair with your baby